charliehou1920/ECE-7123-Final-Project/README.md

 This Repository contains 4 files:

-(1) Final_Project.ipynb: This file contains everything for this final project.
-We recommend you to run it on Google Colab.
+(1) Final_Project.ipynb: This file contains everything for this final project. **We recommend you to run it on Google Colab**.

 (2) Best_Model_Loss_history.PNG: This is a screen shot which records the loss (MSE) per epoch in our best mode